 - 1. Same as the first six steps from the first call scenario. - 2.
-In this scenario, the application is sufficient to meet the caller's requests, and thus the call needs to be redirected to another PSTN number.
-Based upon the selection, Experience Portal redirects the call sending a REFER to Verizon, an appropriate PSTN number which can be a regular PSTN number or an 8YY number. - 3.
-The SIP REFER message specifies the alternate destination in the Refer-To header.
-The SIP REFER message passes back through Session Manager and the Avaya SBCE to the Verizon IP Toll Free service network. - 4.
-The Verizon IP Toll Free service places a call to the target party contained in the Refer-To header.
-Upon answer, the calling party is connected to the target party.
+In this scenario, the application is sufficient to meet the caller's requests, and thus the call needs to be forwarded to another PSTN number.
+Based upon the selection, Experience Portal forwards the call to an appropriate PSTN number which can be a regular PSTN number or an 8YY number.